 - If i ask you your favorite carbonated beverage, more then 50% will say Pepsi or Coca cola.

 The above are brand recall examples of the real world which help us take decisions on a daily basis.
-Thus, for a company to have high brand recall, is the best blessing in terms of the turnover it can obtain due to this one single factor.
+Thus, for a company to have high brand recall and strong branding strategy, is the best blessing in terms of the turnover it can obtain due to this one single factor.